gitdatgitdat/DAT-CS50/Week 0/Lecture.md

 B = 0100 0010 = 66

 Why didn't we start at 0000 0000?
 Bunch of a nerds in a room years ago decided so.
+- More serious answer, the first 64 are used for commmands, identification, and symbols.

+0 = 0000 0000 = Null
+1 = 0000 0001 = Start of heading
+2 = 0000 0010 = Start of text

 For languages that have more characters, they may use 16 or 32 bits.
 Emojis are also represented in this way.